tecnico-sec/advanced-topics/2022/Kohls/ss-notes.md

 - It is an exciting idea, I work in the field of IoT, and I can use this idea to get the position of sensors in the network.

 - This project tries to detect unsafe nodes and prevent communication with them.
-However, in the work that I am doing, I intend to establish a secure connection between the sensors and the cloud with light and secure identification
+However, in the work that I am doing, I intend to establish a secure connection between the sensors and the cloud with light and secure identification.